CrimeIsDown/trunk-transcribe/README.md

 ### Running workers on Vast.ai

 The worker can be run on the cloud GPU service [vast.ai](https://vast.ai/).
 To get started, sign up for a vast.ai account.
-Next, create a copy of your `.env` called `.env.vast`.
-Update any settings such that a machine on the public internet could access the API and queue backend (*please ensure all services are protected by strong passwords*).
+After that, update any settings in your `.env` such that a machine on the public internet could access the queue backend (*please ensure all services are protected by strong passwords*).
 Then, install the [Vast CLI](https://console.vast.ai/cli/) and login.

 To start the autoscaler, set the following in your `.env`: